House Bill 2077 History

 provided by the Tax Commissioner, the assessor shall make

-necessary to maintain accurate, current
+adjustments as are necessary to maintain accurate, current

 valuations of all the real and personal property in the county and